 Where should we go first?

-What time will the Symposium begin & end?
+What time will the African American Symposium begin and end?

-There is not a fee for students to attend Symposium.
-Parents and others are responsible for their overnight accommodations and meals.
-Students arriving on the day prior to their scheduled symposium will be responsible for their own meals until the Symposium formally begins with lunch on day 1.
+There is no additional fee for students to attend Symposium.
+Parents and others are responsible for their own accommodations and meals.

 What should I bring?